 whether the APD/DFEE’s level of activity warrants a redesignation, and whether

 the APD/DFEE’s services continue to be needed.
 The examiner’s level of activity may be determined from the PTRS.

-Processing a Renewal.
+E. Processing a Renewal.
 The administrative steps for renewal

 are the same as those outlined for original designation (see paragraph 13-112).